SAP-samples/teched2023-XP263/exercises/AmazonWebServices/ex1.3/README.md

 ## Step 6 - Modify the SAP CAP Project Code

 1. 👉 Let's **modify the package.json file** under the **project's root directory**, so that we can add the AWS SNS credentials, and also the frontend Fiori application's endpoint as the environment variables.
 Ensure you have the below details in package.json under the **cds.requires** section.
+Update `region` and other variables starting with `REPLACE-`

     ```node.js
     "cds":{